 Pennsylvania sports betting first launched towards the end of 2018 with retail sportsbooks debuting throughout the state.
 Mobile betting would not be far behind, eventually going live midway through 2019 with popular online brands such as FanDuel, BetRivers, and FOX Bet jumpstarting the PA iGaming market.

-Few states have seen as much growth as the state of PA, and that trend is expected to continue in the coming years.
+Since its launch, few states have seen as much growth as the state of PA, and that trend is only expected to continue as time progresses.

 - See some tips for Indy 500 betting.

 - Wager with a DraftKings bonus code (or play casino at the same place).

 Both Pittsburgh and Philadelphia are home to a number of professional sports teams, and both cities ultimately help drive up the sports betting handle in the state.
 Online sports betting is available state-wide, allowing both residents and visitors of Pennsylvania to get in on the action.

 The total sports betting handle in Pennsylvania during January 2022 was over $793 million, setting a new single-month record for the state.
 In the rest of 2022 and beyond, that record is expected to be shattered, especially as more online sportsbooks continue to enter the market.